m1crobe/CompileAndRun/README.md

 **Notes:**
 * When the command is run, the executable will be named the same as the source file and will be saved in the same directory.
 * A simple test program has been included.
-If the command executes successfully, a command window should open displaying "Hello World".
+If the command executes successfully, a command window will open displaying "Hello World".